Netanya: History

-Netanya railway station was opened in 1953.
 With Israel experiencing a wave of Jewish immigration from Europe, elsewhere in the Middle East, and North Africa, Netanya's population expanded.
 In the years following independence, approximately 14,000 Libyan Jewish immigrants settled in Netanya.
 The population reached 31,000 in 1955.
 To accommodate the influx of newcomers, the Israeli Housing Ministry built housing units of 50 square meters.
 The cornerstone of Kiryat Sanz, a religious neighborhood was laid in 1956.
 The first stock exchange built in Israel was built in Netanya.
 By 1961, the city's population had grown to 41,300.

 During the Six-Day War in 1967, Netanya was hit by Jordanian artillery, and Jordanian planes made sorties near Netanya, but failed to cause major damage.
 A lone Iraqi bomber attacked Netanya, dropping several bombs which damaged a factory and caused some casualties, shortly before being shot down.

-Netanya had a population of 71,100 in 1972.
-Laniado Hospital opened its doors in 1975, starting with an outpatient clinic, and gradually expanding throughout the following years.
-The population had grown to 102,300 in 1983.
-Two master plans for the city, released in 1982 and 1985 respectively, saw the new standard apartment size increase to a minimum of 100 square meters.
-Hotel development along the coast was further advanced, and tourism gradually increased.
-At its peak in the 1980s, Netanya accounted for 10% of national tourism.
-This, together with its thriving diamond industry, led it to be known as the "tourism and diamond city."
-Tourism would later slow down after the diamond industry moved away and government budgets would focus on developing other areas for tourism.

-In the 1990s, large numbers of immigrants from the former Soviet Union settled in Netanya, greatly expanding the city's population and resulting in large-scale housing construction.
+In 1972, Netanya had a population of 71,100.In the 1990s, large numbers of immigrants from the former Soviet Union settled in Netanya, greatly expanding the city's population and resulting in large-scale housing construction.

 Netanya suffered from several Palestinian bombings during the Second Intifada, including the Netanya Market bombing and, in the same month, the Passover massacre which caused the death of 29 people.
 Such attacks were cited as justification for the construction of the Israeli West Bank barrier which has proved effective in stemming suicide attacks.

-Following increased immigration by French Jews to Israel in the 2000s and 2010s, Netanya became one of their primary destinations.
-Thousands of French immigrants settled in Netanya, which influenced the local culture.
+In the 2000s and 2010s, Netanya became one of the primary destinations of French Jewish aliyah.
+Thousands of French immigrants settled in Netanya, influencing the local culture.